-BlackRock Funding, Inc. ("BlackRock Funding"), a Delaware corporation and an indirect wholly-owned subsidiary of BlackRock, Inc. (together with its subsidiaries, "BlackRock"), will purchase 150 common shares of the Company at a price of \$15.00 per share as the Company's initial capital.
+BlackRock Funding, Inc. ("BlackRock Funding"), a Delaware corporation and an indirect wholly-owned subsidiary of BlackRock, Inc. (together with its subsidiaries, "BlackRock"), will purchase 5 common shares of the Company at a price of \$25.00 per share as the Company's initial capital.
 Therefore, until immediately following the anticipated placement of the Company's common shares pursuant to one or more offerings (the "Offering") exempt from the registration requirements of the Securities Act of 1933 ("1933 Act") pursuant to Section 4(2) thereof and Regulation D ("Regulation D") thereunder, BlackRock will be deemed to "control" the Company through its control of BlackRock Funding.

-Upon the closing of the Offering, the Company's common shares will be owned by numerous persons that are "accredited investors," as that term is defined in Regulation D, and a majority of such common shares will be owned by BlackRock Kelso Capital Holding LLC, a Delaware limited liability company (the "Holding Company"), whose shares will be owned by institutional and individual investors.
+Upon the closing of the Offering, the Company's common shares will be owned by numerous persons that are both "accredited investors," as that term is defined in Regulation D, and "qualified clients" within the meaning of the Investment Advisers Act of 1940 (the "Advisers Act"), and a majority of such common shares will be owned by BlackRock Kelso Capital Holding LLC, a Delaware limited liability company (the "Holding Company").